Mali-121/math-problem-generator/README.md

 The application is deployed on Vercel with automatic deployments from the main branch.
 All environment variables are configured for production use.

-## 📊 Project Statistics

-- **TypeScript:** 89.6%
-- **JavaScript:** 2.3%
-- **Other:** 8.1%

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Google Gemini AI for powerful language model capabilities
-- Supabase for reliable database infrastructure
-- Next.js team for the excellent React framework
-- Vercel for seamless deployment platform